 Figure 1: Index file created by tile4ms utility

 Figure 2: Attributes of index file created by tile4ms utility

 The final step is to use this in your mapfile.

 LAYER object’s TILEINDEX - must point to the location of the index file

 LAYER object’s TILEITEM - specify the name of the field in the index file containing the paths (default is «location»)

 do not need to use the LAYER’s DATA parameter

 LAYER NAME 'mn-lakes' STATUS ON TILEINDEX "index" TILEITEM "location" TYPE POLYGON CLASS NAME "mn-lakes" STYLE COLOR 0 0 255 END END END

-When you view the layer in a MapServer application, you will notice that when you are zoomed into a small area of the state only those lakes layers are loaded, which speeds up the application.
+When you view the layer in a MapServer application, you will notice that when you are zoomed into a small area of the state (such as a single county) only those necessary lake shapefiles are loaded, which speeds up the application.